Jeffrey Lynn: Later television, film, and broadway work: 1960–1990

 In 1960, he starred in BUtterfield 8 (1960) along with Elizabeth Taylor and Laurence Harvey.

 He was in Play of the Week and a 1961 adaptation of The Spiral Staircase.
 He did A Call on Kuprin (1961) on Broadway which ran for 12 performances.

 In 1966 he joined the cast of the long-running Any Wednesday (1966) to mixed reception.

-In 1966–67 he appeared on the TV show The Secret Storm.
+In 1967–68 he appeared on the TV show The Secret Storm.

 In 1966 he went back to Broadway to act in Dinner at Eight (1967), directed by Tyrone Guthrie which ran for 127 performances.

 Later in the year he received a call from the director of Tony Rome (1967), asking him to star in the movie.
 Lynn initially declined the offer in pursuit of side projects but came around after the director brought on Frank Sinatra.

 Soon after his film with Sinatra, Lynn decided to go back into television beginning with Ironside (1969) as Professor Halstead and The Bold Ones: The New Doctors (1969) as Thomas Cleary.

 In 1971 he appeared on The Edge of Night.

 In 1973, he appeared on Barnaby Jones as himself.
 In 1975, he moved to Tarzana, California to be closer to production studios.

 In 1982, he played the lead role in Forbidden Love as Dr. Brinkley an appeared in The Diary of Anne Frank on stage in Los Angeles.

 He starred in two episodes of Simon & Simon as Perkins Oliphant in 1983.
 In 1985, he established himself as an actor and producer at the Los Angeles' Center Theater.
 A year later he produced The Diary of Anne Frank at the Centre in 1986.

 In 1987, Lynn starred in an unusual episode of the TV mystery series Murder, She Wrote.
-The episode was a sequel to the 1949 feature film Strange Bargain, in which he had also starred, with a slight reimagining of the original plot.
-Once again, Lynn played the role of "Sam Wilson", and his original co-star, Martha Scott, also reprised her role.
+The episode, entitled “The Days Dwindle Down,” was a sequel to the 1949 feature film Strange Bargain, in which he had also starred, with a slight reimagining of the original plot.
+Once again, Lynn played the role of "Sam Wilson", and his original co-stars, Martha Scott, and Harry Morgan also reprised their roles.

 In 1990, he played Ambrose McGee in the television series, Midnight Caller and starred in Knots Landing as Mr. Ahern.

+Personal life

+Lynn married his first wife Robin Chandler in 1946 and divorced in 1958.
+He married his second wife Patricia, in 1965; she died in 1974.
+He married Helen in 1986, and they remained married until his death.

-Death and legacy
+Death

-He died at St. Joseph's Hospital in Burbank, California, aged 89.
-He was buried at Forest Lawn Memorial Park in the Hollywood Hills.
+Lynn died at St. Joseph's Hospital in Burbank, California, aged 89, and was buried in Forest Lawn Memorial Park in Los Angeles.

 His New York Times obituary cited him as "the handsome leading man in a string of Warner Brothers films."
 Denis Gifford of The Independent noted that "his good looks and sincere playing won him a place in the memories of all film fans of Hollywood's golden age."